 Question 10 – Can I cook food in vegetable-fat margarines instead of oil or butter?

 Answer: Yes, you can use vegetable-fat margarines for cooking.
-An increased intake of saturated fat [butter, clarified butter/ghee, palm oils] will increase risk of heart disease along with a high fat diet.
+But note that an increased intake of saturated fat [butter, clarified butter/ghee, palm oils] will increase risk of heart disease along with a high fat diet.
 It is important to know exactly what percentage of your daily calorie intake should come from fat.
 Different types of cooking oils are fine to use in small amount in conjunction with a low-fat meal plan to reduce the risk of heart disease.
 The general rule is two teaspoons of oil per day per person.
-See your nutritionist to know exactly what percentage of your total calorie intake should come from fat as per your needs, medical history, and fitness goals.
+Ask your nutritionist to know exactly what percentage of your total calorie intake should come from fat as per your needs, medical history, and fitness goals.

 Question 11 – Is it okay to cook food in extra virgin olive oil?

-Answer: Extra virgin olive oil is good only when added in raw form on salads.
-It should not be used for cooking as it has a low smoke point.
+Answer: Extra virgin olive oil is excellent when added in raw form on salads.
+However, avoid using it for cooking as it has a low smoke point.
 This means that when put in a hot pan, it smokes sooner than other oils.
 When oil smokes, it no longer remains healthy and becomes potentially carcinogenic [cancer-causing].

 Question 12 – Which is the healthiest cooking oil?

 Answer: All oils, with the exception of palm oils, are healthy when used in small amounts.
 It is best to use a variety of oils for cooking—rice bran oil, vegetable oil, soybean oil, groundnut oil.
 Keep changing your oil every month; that way you can get both the heart healthy fats—monounsaturated and polyunsaturated fats—in your diet.

 Question 13 – Is it okay to eat something immediately after exercise?
 If yes, what to eat?